patrickbucher/daily-haskell/diary.md

+# Day 65 (Th, 2025-10-10)

+Almost no time today, so I just continued reading in the book with no relevant notes to take.

 # Day 64 (Th, 2025-10-09)

 Again very little time today, I managed to work through chapter 7 up to page 135, that's it.